 The North Queensland Cowboys are the current reigning premiers, having defeated the Brisbane Broncos 17-16 in the 2015 Grand Final, a memorable game that was the first NRL Grand Final to be decided in golden-point time.

-The NSW Blues representative side are the current State of Origin Champions after a 2-1 win in the 2014 State of Origin series that ended an eight-year period of dominance from the Queensland Maroons.
+The Queensland Maroons representative side are the current State of Origin Champions after a 2-1 win in the 2015 State of Origin series which was capped off by a record 52-6 victory.